 - 1. Turn off the computer and unplug all power cords. - 2.
 Take suitable anti-static precautions and remove the system unit cover. - 3.
-Remove any expansion cards that impede access to the video memory upgrade socket (see the motherboard diagram at the start of this chapter). - 4.
+Remove any expansion cards that impede access to the video memory upgrade socket (Installation guide reference 10). - 4.
 Unpack the upgrade kit.
 Hold the SODIMM chip by its edges and be careful not to touch the metal pins.